-How often do you hear of a new merchant listing on Amazon with the hope of making a tidy sum, only to be disappointed by how slowly their stock sells.
-Enticed by the sheer number of shoppers visiting the Amazon’s sites worldwide, they could be forgiven for thinking a minuscule proportion of those buyers will surely find and buy their products.
+How often do you hear of a new merchant listing on Amazon with the hope of making a tidy sum, only to be disappointed by how slowly their stock sells due to poor Amazon product visibility.
+Enticed by the sheer number of shoppers visiting Amazon’s sites worldwide, they could be forgiven for thinking a minuscule proportion of those buyers would surely find and buy their products.

 The reality, however, is much different.
-Listing your inventory on Amazon is but one piece of the jigsaw—and part of that process is committing to making your products visible to buyers and exceeding customer expectations whenever possible.
-Yes, there are millions upon millions of buyers on Amazon, but there is also a huge number of merchants selling to them with whom you’ve got to compete.
+Listing your inventory on Amazon is but one piece of the jigsaw—another pieces centres around committing to making your products visible to buyers and exceeding customer expectations whenever possible.
+Yes, there are millions upon millions of buyers on Amazon, but there is also a huge number of merchants selling to them—the competition!

-Today, we’ll discuss the first element of getting your products more visible to those millions of Amazon shoppers.
+Today, we’ll discuss the three key elements of making your products more visible to those millions of Amazon shoppers.

 To successfully sell to customers, you need to ensure they see your products for sale and engage in anything that can make your merchandise easily found on Amazon.
 Put simply, you don’t want customers looking for a needle in a haystack!

 Whilst many customers do use the left navigation tool to browse shops and categories (myself included), the main search bar remains by the far the most common method of locating items on Amazon.
 As such, customers are putting their faith in Amazon’s ability to find the products they’re looking for via search, so you should take an SEO approach to your products’ keywords and optimise them accordingly.

 In this context, Amazon is essentially an ecommerce search engine, which ensures its search results are relevant to users by looking at products’ titles and descriptions (as well as price—but more on that later).